HBNC SHAREHOLDER ALERT: Jakubo - GuruFocus.com

-NEW YORK, April 28, 2023 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Horizon Bancorp, Inc. (NASDAQ: HBNC).
+NEW YORK, May 03, 2023 (GLOBE NEWSWIRE) -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Horizon Bancorp, Inc. ( HBNC).

 To receive updates on the lawsuit, fill out the form: